The Pacific War Online Encyclopedia

 provocative, and he responded with a counterattack to drive the Chinese back to their barracks.

-On 8 August 1937 a naval officer from the Japanese Special Naval Landing Forces trespassed into a Chinese-controlled airport outside Shanghai and was shot dead.
+On 7 August 1937, Chiang met with Chinese leaders at Nanking and argued for open war with Japan.
+The next day, a naval officer from the Japanese Special Naval Landing Forces was shot dead outside a Chinese-controlled airport near Shanghai.
 Again, a relatively minor incident was quickly escalated.
 Chiang ordered additional troops to the area, and the Japanese landed their own reinforcements on 11 August.
 On 13 August the two sides opened fire on each other, and thereafter the Japanese and Chinese fought a full-scale undeclared war in northern and central China.
 It seems likely that Chiang deliberately provoked the attack in an attempt to force the Western powers to intervene on China's behalf, but only Russia responded, with supplies arms and "volunteers" to China.
 The Japanese in turn had entered the war with no clear objectives and, in modern terminology, no exit strategy.
 The Japanese government finally spelled out its terms to German mediators on 2 November, with demands of an autonomous Inner Mongolia, a demilitarized zone in north China administered by a pro-Japanese Nanking official, an end to anti-Japanese activities, and adherence to the Anti-Comintern Pact.
 However, Chiang continued to demand compliance with the Nine-Powers Treaty as a precondition to further negotiation, while the Japanese terms hardened after the fall of Nanking to include demilitarization of central China, an indemnity payment, and recognition of Manchukuo.

 America had a strong sense of mission in its relations with China, and American public sympathy ran with the Chinese.
 Allegations that the Japanese had deliberately bombed American compounds displaying the American flag inflamed American public opinion.
 However, the American public were not prepared to risk war over China.
 Cordell Hull, the American Secretary of State, tried to steer a middle course of "no confrontation, no withdrawal, and no assent" (Utley 1985).
 This became a razor's edge as Japan drifted into the Axis camp and sought to establish a closed economic sphere in east Asia.
 This put Japan at odds with the American commitment to a liberal commercial world order based on free trade and competition, a commitment Hull championed as the best hope for a peaceful, prosperous world.
 While Roosevelt allowed Hull to make a virtual fiefdom of foreign policy, Hull was often caught between lower level officials who sought a conciliatory policy towards Japan and others who wanted the United States to take a harder line.
 The "doves" included Assistant Secretary of State Hugh Wilson and Division of European Affairs head J. Pierrepoint Moffat, while the "hawks" were led by Stanley Hornbeck, head of the Far East Division, who was strongly pro-Chinese.
 The "doves" argued that Europe was the proper focus of diplomatic attention, that the United States had no compelling interests in Asia, and that the country could afford no distractions there.
 The "hawks" responded that the U.S. had a moral obligation to both China and the Philippines and that a failure to check Japanese ambitions would endanger crucial interests in southeast Asia.
 It was Hull's style to listen as both sides thoroughly argued their positions, then make his own decision.